 The Company accounts for income taxes using the liability method in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC"), Topic 740 - Income Taxes ("ASC 740").
 Deferred tax assets and liabilities are determined based on temporary differences between financial reporting and tax bases of assets and liabilities and are measured by applying enacted rates and laws to taxable years in which differences are expected to be recovered or settled.
 Further, the effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that the rate changes.
 A valuation allowance is required when it is "more likely than not" that all or a portion of deferred tax assets will not be realized.
-Since our inception, we have incurred substantial cumulative losses and through the third quarter of 2016 we recorded a full valuation allowance against our net deferred tax assets which was largely made up of our net operating loss carryforward.
-In the fourth quarter of 2016, the Company reversed the reserve on its net deferred tax asset (see Note 11.
-Income Taxes).
 ASC 740 also prescribes a comprehensive model for how a company should recognize, measure, present and disclose in its financial statements uncertain tax positions that the company has taken or expects to take on a tax return, including a decision whether to file or not file a return in a particular jurisdiction.
 We recognize any interest and penalties accrued related to unrecognized tax benefits as income tax expense.